A Christmas Story

 My uncle suddenly said, “Be quiet, I heered something.”
 He jumped up grabbed his shotgun saying, “Hear that?” and went through the door onto the back porch.
 Almost immediately the gun fired and then again.
 Everyone was wondering what he was shooting at.
 I started through the door, but Mom grabbed me and said, “Don’t go out there.”

-He comes back through the door and sets the shotgun back in the corner and says, “Well they ain’t gonna be no Sandy Claus this year.
+He comes back through the door and sets the shotgun back in the corner and says, “Well they ain’t gonna be no God Damned Sandy Claus this year.
 I just run that Sumbitch off.”

-Those Santa Claus-believing kids probably suffered mental problems and probably needed therapy for years.
+Those Santa Claus-believing kids probably suffered mental problems and would have required therapy in these more progressive years.

 I must have inherited some of the same genes as my uncle.
-I thought then and still think it was hilarious.
+I thought it was funny then and still think it is hilarious.